wazuh/wazuh-kubernetes/docs/ref/configuration/environment-variables.md

 kubectl -n wazuh rollout restart deployment/wazuh-dashboard
 ```

 `wazuh/secrets/wazuh-authd-pass-secret.yaml` is absent from the list above because it is mounted as a file at `/wazuh-config-mount/etc/authd.pass`, not exposed as an environment variable.
+The container copies it to `/var/wazuh-manager/etc/authd.pass` at every start, so it too is applied by restarting the manager StatefulSets.

 > **Important**: changing a Secret does not change the account inside the Wazuh indexer or the Wazuh API.
 Both halves are covered in [Credentials](../credentials.md).